 “I couldn’t afford the fee to release my LNAT results.
 I had no support and no cash to spare”

-Property litigation solicitor Claire Liddy left school without any GCSEs – but went on to achieve both a first-class law degree and a distinction in her LPC, as a single mother.
-She faced financial challenges on her journey to qualifying – she was unable to afford access to her LNAT results or university graduation photos – and is now passionate about ensuring the legal system becomes more representative of society.
-Discover her story, from her time working in a care home, to her ambitions to join the judiciary.
+Property litigation solicitor Claire Liddy left school without any GCSEs, but went on to achieve a first-class law degree and a distinction in her LPC as a single mother.
+Discover her story, from her time working in a care home to her ambitions to join the judiciary.

-At the age of 18 I had a far-fetched dream that I wanted to be a judge.
-I say “far-fetched“ because at that point in my life I was living alone in a 10th floor flat and working in a care home.
+At 18, I had a far-fetched dream that I wanted to be a judge.
+I say “far-fetched“ because at that point in my life, I was living alone in a 10th floor flat and working in a care home.
 I had no GCSEs and no parental support.
 I didn’t have carpet or a washing machine.
 Honestly, my life back then was pretty destitute.
-But after the years of upheaval I’d experienced before that, I felt that I was finally safe and ready to rebuild my life.
+But after the years of upheaval I’d experienced before that, I felt I was finally safe and ready to rebuild my life.

 “My childhood was difficult.
 I spent time in care and didn't go to school much.”